cnumr/EcoIndex/content/en/eco-design/_40_tools.md

 - GreenIT Analysis plugin operates in your browser, taking user's context into account (IP adress, installed browser plugins, cache, session cookies...)
 More details on [plugin documentation](https://github.com/cnumr/GreenIT-Analysis#r%C3%A9sultats-diff%C3%A9rents-entre-deux-analyses)

-- EcoIndex plugin uses ecoindex.fr API : it opens a blank Chrome browser for each analysis using a predefined scenario.
+- EcoIndex plugin uses ecoindex.fr API: it opens a blank Chrome browser for each analysis using a predefined scenario.
 More details on [the API operating mode](https://www.ecoindex.fr/comment-ca-marche/#m%C3%A9thodologie-danalyse)

 ### EcoIndex badge